SudhinPillai26/IKEA_SQL_Advanced_Project/README.md

    - Populate tables with sample data using `data.sql`.

 3. **Execute Queries**:
-   - Open `queries.sql` and execute the queries for analysis.
+   - Open `IKEA_Analysis.sql` and execute the queries for analysis.

 ---